Lemur Research and Biodiversity Monitoring, Fort Dauphin

 - We also accept independent researchers

 You will be camping in the field during the week.
-Your mornings will be spent trekking in the forest conducting research before returning to the camp site for lunch.
-In the afternoons you will either be back in the field, or preparing for nocturnal research later that evening.
+Your mornings will be spent trekking in the forest and conducting research before returning to the camp site for lunch.
+In the afternoons, you will either be back in the field or preparing for nocturnal research later that evening.
 The nocturnal research may not end until 10pm, but it will be a worthwhile experience!